Carreau/phd-dissertation/parts/cells.rst

 ways for the cell to import and export proteins and chemicals through its membrane.

 .. todo:
-  - structure of Arp2/3 branched network is the same on beads comets than on lamelipode :cite:`Cameron2001`
-  - more than 150 protein have been found to bind with actin.
-  - [x] Wave complex,
-    - [x] Wasp, N-Wasp ( need to :cite:`Machesky1999` )
-  - Some network need actin, some other do not.
-(Fletcher review 2010)
-  - [x] Polymerase, (depolymerase severing),
-  - [x] crosslinker
-    - [x] parallel like fascine
-      - [x] rotate like alpha-actinin
-      - effect of cross linking distance :cite:`Morse20..`

-.. todo:
   - interphase, cellule prepare for division
   - Mitosis : "DNA Segregating"